IBM Cloud Docs

 Enabling or disabling interjections with SSML

-The service always interprets and pronounces most of the interjections as described in the previous section.
-However, you can use SSML to enable or disable the interjections aha and oh.
+The service always interprets and pronounces most of the interjections as expected.
+However, there are some interjections that could be used in a different context.
+In such cases, the default behaviour of the service is to disable such interjections by default.
+You can use SSML to enable or disable such interjections.
 The interpret-as attribute of the SSML <say-as> element accepts an additional value, interjection.
 When you use the interpret-as attribute with the interjection value, you include the additional enabled attribute with a value of true or false to indicate whether the word is to be pronounced as an interjection.
+Every language has a different subset of interjections that can be enabled/disabled through SSML.
+Please refer to the language specific pages for more details on which interjections can be enabled/disabled using SSML.

 The following example HTTP request directs the service not to pronounce oh and aha as interjections.
 The example uses the en-US_AllisonExpressive voice.